mrsonne/hubit/README.md

           path: cars[IDX_CAR].parts[:@IDX_PART].name
 ```

 In addition to defining the index identifiers the input sections also defines index contexts.
 The index context is the order and hierarchy of the index identifiers.
 For example an input binding `cars[IDX_CAR].parts[IDX_PART].price` would define both the index identifiers `IDX_CAR` and `IDX_PART` as well as define the index context `IDX_CAR -> IDX_PART`.
-This index contex shows that a part index exists only in the context of a car index.
+This index context shows that a part index exists only in the context of a car index.
 Index identifiers should be used in a unique context i.e. if one input binding defines `cars[IDX_CAR].parts[IDX_PART].price` then defining or using `parts[IDX_PART].cars[IDX_CAR].price` is not allowed.

 ### Model refactoring

 The flexibility in the `hubit` bindings allows you to match the interfaces of your existing tools.
 Further, this flexibility allows you to refactor your components to get a model with good modularity and allows you to optimize for speed when multi-processing is used.
 Below we will show three different versions of the car model and outline some key differences in when multi-processing is used.

 #### Model 1
 Model 1 is the one described above where the car price is calculated in a single component i.e. in a single process.
-Such an approch works well if the lookup of parts prices is fast and the car price calculation is also fast.
+Such an approach works well if the lookup of parts prices is fast and the car price calculation is also fast.
 If, however, the lookup is fast while the car price calculation is slow, and we imagine that another component is consuming the parts prices, then the car price calculation would be a bottleneck.
 In such cases, separating the lookup from the price calculation would probably boost performance.
 Models 2 and 3 present two different ways of implementing such a separation.

 #### Model 2
 In this version of the model the parts price lookup and the car price calculation functionalities are implemented in two separate components.
 Further, the component responsible for the price lookup retrieves the price for one part only.
-In other words, each lookup will happen in a separate asynchonous process.
+In other words, each lookup will happen in a separate asynchronous process.
 When all the lookup processes are done, the price component sums the parts prices to get the total car price.
 The relevant sections of the model file could look like this

 ```yml
 - consumes: